Advertiser Disclosure

 Shuttle Bus

-Many private car services and rental options are also available; prices will vary.
+Many private car services and rental options are available.
+Prices vary.

-With 34 lines and 469 stops, the New York City subway system is one of the largest urban mass transportation systems in the world.
-Traveling to every single stop (without leaving the transit system) would take you almost 24 hours!
+With 36 lines and 472 stations, the New York City subway system is one of the world’s largest urban mass transportation systems.
+Traveling to every single stop without leaving the transit system would take you almost 24 hours!
 Of course, the iconic yellow taxis are also a popular option.
 Here’s how to get around the city once you’ve arrived.

 New York Streets